-- This is a lab course, thus, attendance is mandatory for all synchronous meetings.
-Labs may not be 'made-up' or otherwise rescheduled.
-If you miss or will be absent for a synchronous session, contact DRK as soon as possible.
-You will receive 10 points for attending each synchronous or hybrid session. - Chem 303 will consist of experiments and lessons in data acquisition, analysis, and reporting. - Before each lab, you must thoroughly read the provided material and complete the first four sections of the report in your notebook (as described later in this syllabus).
+- This is a lab course, thus, attendance is mandatory for all meetings.
+Labs may not be 'madeup' or otherwise rescheduled.
+If you miss or will be absent, contact DRK as soon as possible.
+You will receive 10 points for attending each lab. - Chem 303 will consist of experiments and lessons in data acquisition, analysis, and reporting. - Before each lab, you must thoroughly read the provided material and complete the first four sections of the report in your notebook (as described later in this syllabus).
 You may not begin the experiment until these portions are complete.

-Consultation / Safety: Each student will have an informal 'consultation' with the instructor during each synchronous or hybrid lab meeting.
+Consultation / Safety: Each student will have an informal 'consultation' with the instructor at the start of each lab meeting.
 We will discuss the day's experiment, the data, and the work-up.
 We will evaluate each student's knowledge of the fundamental chemical principles the lab covered, their experimental technique, the quality of their observations, and their insight into the significance of their observations.

-Lab Reports: Reports for each lab will be turned in (via PDF) the following meeting by 11:59pm CST.
-No reports will be accepted after Saturday, 1 May 2021.
+Lab Reports: Reports for each lab must be completed before starting the next experiment (unless otherwise stated).
+No reports will be accepted after Friday, 6 May 2022.
 The reports will be evaluated for thorough notes about each experiment and the completeness of the work.
+Late reports will be docked 10 points day-1.

 Exams: There will be a final vocal conversation worth 100 points.
-The instructor will conduct this with each of you individually on out final meeting day.
+The instructors will conduct this with each of you as scheduled.